Veritas Meteor: Design and development

 In 1949, designer Ernst Loof created the Veritas Meteor, a monoposto or single-seater with free-standing wheels based on the then valid Formula 2, according to which the 1952 and 1953 races for the automobile world championship were held.
 Racing cars with up to 500 cm³ and a supercharger or with a maximum of 2000 cm³ without a supercharger were allowed.

 The basis of the engine in the Veritas Meteor manufactured by Heinkel was the six-cylinder of the BMW 328, which was further developed by former BMW employees Karl Schäfer, Karl Rech, and Max Knoch.
-The eye-catching feature of the new in-line engine with a displacement of 1988 cm³ was the overhead camshaft, which controlled the valves hanging in the cylinder head in a V-shape.
+The eye-catching feature of the new in-line engine with a displacement of 1988 cc with the bore and stroke both being 75 mm was the overhead camshaft, which controlled the valves hanging in the cylinder head in a V-shape.
 The crankshaft ran in lead-bronze bearings, while the connecting rods were roller-mounted on both the crank pins and the gudgeon pins.
 The engine produced 140 hp at 7000 rpm; it was water-cooled with 10 liters of water circulating and had dry-sump lubrication with a capacity of 12 liters.

 The power was transmitted to a self-locking differential and to the rear wheels via a single-plate dry clutch, a five-speed gearbox with a special oil pump, and a Cardan shaft.
 Depending on the race track, the gears of the differential could be changed to adjust the gear ratio.